Screenwriting: Dialogue

 Since the advent of sound film, or "talkies", dialogue has taken a central place in much of mainstream cinema.
 In the cinematic arts, the audience understands the story only through what they see and hear: action, music, sound effects, and dialogue.
 For many screenwriters, the only way their audiences can hear the writer's words is through the characters' dialogue.
 This has led writers such as Diablo Cody, Joss Whedon, and Quentin Tarantino to become well known for their dialogue—not just their stories.

 Bollywood and other Indian film industries use separate dialogue writers in addition to the screenplay writers.

 Plot

 Plot, according to Aristotle's Poetics, refers to the sequence events connected by cause and effect in a story.
 A story is a series of events conveyed in chronological order.
 A plot is the same series of events deliberately arranged to maximize the story's dramatic, thematic, and emotional significance.
 E.M.Forster famously gives the example "The king died and then the queen died" is a story."
 But "The king died and then the queen died of grief" is a plot.
-For Trey Parker and Matt Stone this is best summarized as a series of events connected by "therefore" and "but".
+For Trey Parker and Matt Stone this is best summarized as a series of events connected by either the word "therefore" or the word "however".